 You can use organic mulch, such as wood chips, that will eventually break down and add nutrients to the soil, but you’ll have to replace it every spring.
 Alternatively, you could use an inorganic mulch like rocks or rubber that will never need replacing.

-For even stronger protection against weeds and even less maintenance, consider laying landscape fabric or another weed barrier alternative under your mulch.
-Some landscape fabrics can effectively smother weeds for several years without any upkeep.
+For even stronger protection against weeds and even less maintenance, consider laying landscape fabric under your mulch.
+Some landscape fabrics (or weed barrier alternatives) can effectively smother weeds for several years without any upkeep.

-If you’re looking for low-maintenance landscape plants, think local.
-Native plants that grow naturally in Orlando’s climate will require less watering, fertilizing, and pest control.
+If you’re looking for Florida-friendly, low-maintenance plants, think local.
+Florida native plants that grow naturally in Orlando’s climate will require less watering, fertilizing, and pest control.
 Essentially, native plants can fend for themselves without much help from you.

-Orlando has many beautiful, easy-to-grow native trees, shrubs, and flowers, including the sabal palm (pictured), azaleas, and violets.
+Orlando has many beautiful, low-maintenance native trees, shrubs, and flowers, including:

 Pro Tip: Native grasses will require less work, too.
 Some of the best grass types for a low-maintenance lawn in Orlando are bahiagrass, Zoysia grass, and centipedegrass.

 Most Orlando homeowners will agree that mowing the lawn is the most annoying yard chore.
-Mowing requires hard labor and, even worse, in the middle of the summer temperatures can reach 100+.
+Mowing requires hard labor and, even worse, in the middle of the summer, temperatures can reach 100+ degrees Fahrenheit.

 If you’re sick of mowing, consider replacing traditional grass with a ground cover plant.
 Ground covers can give you a lush, healthy lawn without all the hassle.
 Stunning ground cover plants that do well in Orlando’s USDA hardiness zone include English ivy (pictured), periwinkle, and creeping phlox.